How Did We Get To 11 Million Unauthorized Immigrants?

 A perfect storm

-By 1980, the number of people in the U.S. without documentation had grown to 1.5 million.
+By 1980, the number of people in the U.S. without authorization had grown to 1.5 million.
 That decade witnessed what Clemens calls a demographic and economic perfect storm.

-A Mexican economic crisis sent many young Mexicans looking for work, while a booming U.S. economy meant fewer young Americans were entering the work force.
+A Mexican economic crisis sent many young Mexicans looking for work, while a booming U.S. economy meant fewer young Americans were entering the workforce.
 By 1986, there were 3.2 million unauthorized people in the U.S., prompting action from Congress.

 The Simpson-Mazzoli Act was introduced as a way to end illegal border crossings once and for all.
-It had three parts: give amnesty to those who had been in the country for at least five years, crack down on employers who hire people who can't legally work here, and pump up border security to prevent future illegal crossings.
+It had three parts: Give amnesty to those who had been in the country for at least five years, crack down on employers who hire people who can't legally work here, and pump up border security to prevent future illegal crossings.

 President Reagan supported the bill and signed it into law in 1986.
 Three million people were granted amnesty under the Simpson-Mazzoli Act, but by 1990 the number of unauthorized immigrants was back up to 3.5 million.